D.C. United: Roster

+Out on loan

-D.C.
-United Academy
+Academy

 The D.C.
 United Academy is the youth and development program for D.C.
 United.
 The program consists of the affiliate (formerly reserve) team Loudoun United FC as well as the academy (U-15, U-16 and U-17) and Pre-Academy teams (U-14, U-13).
 The academy and Pre-Academy teams play in MLS Next.

 Notable players to have graduated from the D.C United Academy include Bill Hamid, who has been called up by the U.S. national team, and Andy Najar, who has been capped for Honduras.